radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 `Applications.Dapr` resource provider manages all dapr resources that are deployed as part of application.
 These include dapr state store, dapr secret store, dapr pubsub and dapr configuartion store.

 `Applications.Datastore` resource provider supports provisioning SQL database, Mongo DB and Redis Cache.
+The secrets associated with these resources are stored in plain text in the corresponding tracked resource kubernetes object.

 `Applications.Messaging` resources provider manages queues such as Rabbit MQ.